Contents:

 Skills Developed: Job-specific practical skills and core industry knowledge

-Learning Environment: Workplace and university (unless online training)
+Learning Environment: Workplace and university, unless training online

 What is a degree apprenticeship?